 Step 1: Identify individuals with whom the employee came in contact

 The employer should determine all individuals who worked in close proximity of the employee while they had symptoms and during the two days before the symptoms began.
 Employers also may have an obligation to report the positive test to a health agency.
 However, employers are encouraged to consult legal counsel or their HR professional to discuss their obligations.
-Refer to the CDC for additional guidance on contract tracing.

 Step 2: Self-quarantine